Skydio/revup/docs/amend.md

 If there are no changes to either the tree or the commit message, no commit hashes will change.

+When rewording commits, this command will respect the values for `git config commit.cleanup` and `git config core.commentChar`.

-Currently, conflicts between the cache and target commit or between the new commit and later commits aren't handled.
-If any conflict arises, the conflicting file paths will be printed and the program will exit without making any changes.
+Currently, conflicts between the cache and target commit or between the new commit and later commits are only handled by printing the conflicting paths, nature of the conflict, and the conflict markers if applicable.

-In the future `revup amend` will be able to show conflict markers and provide the user a way to resolve conflicts.
+In the future `revup amend` will provide the user a way to resolve conflicts.

 # OPTIONS